LibrariesHacked/schema-librarydata/docs/libraries.md

 #### Statutory

 All statutory libraries should be listed.
-For libraries that are not statutory it is up to the service to include them or not.
+For libraries that are not statutory it is up to the service whether to include them.

 #### Type of library